McSam27/creating-reusable-components/notes.md

 *** TIP: /reusable directory to keep a central place to store app-specific reuseable components

-##### Course Assumptions:
+## Course Assumptions:
 * assume you know React basics
 * paste and explain code

 ## Development Environment
 Decisions:
-1. Library or standalone?
+#### 1. Library or standalone?
-Material-UI - offer React components that follow Google Material Design Blueprint - modern components react-dates - react date-picker from AirBnb react-dnd - drag and drop support react-griddle
+* Material-UI - offer React components that follow Google Material Design
+* Blueprint - modern components
+* react-dates - react date-picker from AirBnb
+* react-dnd - drag and drop support
+* react-griddle

+Comparison:

     Library
     + Consistent look and feel
     + Easier to add a new component, because there is already a repo
     + simpler organization (implements D.R.Y.)
     + Quickly add components
     + Simpler dependency management
     + Automatic discovery
     + Less marketing overhead
     + Easier integration testing
     + People can still use only what they want to use

     Standalone
     + Easier to build
     + Easier to adopt, don't have to review all library
     + Low commitment, easier to replace a single component
     + Mix and match components together
     + Flexible
     + Less version churn
-*** You can manage multiple packages from one single repo.
+    + You can manage multiple packages from one single repo.
         => Lerna - a tool for managing JavaScript projecs with multiple packages (can host multiple npm modules within one repo)

-We will be building a library and hosting on one single GitHub repo.
+In this course, we will be building a library and hosting on one single GitHub repo.

-2. Boilerplate, doc library, or build your own?
+#### 2. Should we use a boilerplate, doc library, or build your own?

     A. Boilerplate - over +100 boilerplates (starter kits)

-    *** Reccomended boilerplates:
+        Reccomended boilerplates:
         1. create-react-app
+            Pros:
             + most popular
             + supported by Facebook
             + bundles popular tech
             + well tested
             + easily upgradable
             + eject for full configurability

+            Cons:
             - must eject for full configurability
             - Eject = manual updates
             - Strong opinions:
                 a.
 Babel vs TypeScript
                 b.
 Webpack vs Rollup vs Browserify
                 c.
 Jest over Mocha, Jasmine, etc.

         2. NWB - node, webpack and babel into one environment package
+            Pros:
             + component library focused
             + testing with mocha and karma
             + transpiles to ES5
             + can lease ES imports for tree shaking
             + optional UMD build

+            Cons:
             - Oriented toward a single component (rather than a library of components)
             - Strong opinions:
                 a.
 Assumes Babel > TypeScript
                 b.
 Assumes Webpack > Rollup, Browserify
                 c.
 Assumes Mocha + Karma > Jest

+## In General:
-    + Complete Flexibilty on doc approach
+* Complete Flexibilty on doc approach
-    + Many more options
+* Many more options
-    + No popular component libs use doc tool
+* No popular component libs use doc tool

-B. Documentation Library / Styleguides
+#### B. Documentation Library / Styleguides
-    *** Documentation is basically your application
+#### Documentation is basically your application

     1. React Storybook
         a.
 Allows you to see different prop-styled components
     2. React Styleguide Generator